 Before Second Home opened, Ann Conners, the Principal of Spotswood Elementary School, found that many young children were wearing keys on cords around their necks and were staying home alone while parents worked.
 Parents told her that they could not find affordable care for their children.
-(Watch our documentary on Second Home.)
+Watch our documentary on the right.

 In response, the pastors rallied church and community members as well as local businesses, and they developed Second Home, a fully licensed before and after school day care center for the children that is housed in Muhlenberg’s Activities Center.